Things to do in Prague

 - To get from aiport take bus 119 to Nadrazi Veleslavin, it takes about 50 minutes to get from Airport to the center.

 - Buy the damn tickets for transportation.
 The fine is about 60 eur and a single ticket for 90 minutes costs about one Eur, so buy like 10 of them.

 - You can buy tickets using the PID litacka application, Android and iPhone.

 - Tickets are valid for all modes of transportation, if you buy 3-day ticket you can basically stop thinking about any of it.

 - Revizors (people who check tickets) don't give a shit why you do not have a ticket.
 So make sure you have a ticket.

 - Instead ofUber you can use Liftago Android, iPhone which is a proper taxi service.

 - For navigation you can use Google maps but they don't have all connections.
 Use IDOS to get around city and country, iOS, Android.

-- Install maps.me for offline maps and download data for Czech Republic. iOS, Android.
+- Install mapy.cz for offline maps and download data for Czech Republic if you plan to do any hiking.

 - People walk on the right.
 On escalators you are expected to stand on the right and make space for people walking on the left.